jtickle/gramlist/README.md

-I couldn't find something like this already in the GNU set of utilities.
+I couldn't find something like this already.

 There is probably a fancier way to do it with sed or awk or something, but this got the job done for me.